-End of blooming period
+End of the blooming period

-The last weeks of the blooming period
+The last weeks of the flowering phase

 Now the harvest is getting closer, it's time to remove the leaves around the buds and the bigger leaves that contain THC.
 This can also be done later on, but if you do it now, you save time and more light will fall on the lower buds, which allows them to grow a bit more at the last moment.
 You can dry these leaves to make kief, hash, hash oil or ice hash from it.

 Because blooming plants need more phosphorus and potassium, you can give them PK 13/14 as an additional stimulant for their growth and flowering.
 It will make the buds harder and more compact.
-You can also administer additional products such as blooming stimulators, blooming boosters and enzymes.
+You can also administer additional products such as blooming stimulators, blooming boosters, and enzymes.
 If you are a beginning grower, these products are probably superfluous because they are only of use if everything went well during the growth period.
 There's a fair chance that you will have made some mistakes if you are a beginning grower.
 If you are an experienced grower, these products will enhance your harvest.

 In the last two weeks, the buds will mainly mature and grow no more in size.
 The white trichomes (small resin-secreting stalks/hairs) on the buds will now slowly turn brown.